DATE: Saturday 27 May 2017, 8.00pm

 In between we feature Jack Schiller, Principal Bassoon with the MSO, who is to play the crowd favourite Weber Concerto, explore one of Wagner's few miniatures, Siegfried Idyll, originally written for the birthday of his wife, Cosima, and introduce the world premiere of a new work by Luke Hutton, the 2017 Zelman Symphony / The University of Melbourne Emerging Composer.

 Luke Hutton - Catching Trains of Thought première

 Beethoven - Symphony No. 1

-Thanks to our friends at #ZelmanSymphony Bohemian Rhapsody Club and Online Magazine will be proudly covering the May concert (media: music critic: #SylvesterKroyherr / Rachel Sandey) .
-Please stay tuned for more information coming up.
+Thanks to our friends at #ZelmanSymphony Bohemian Rhapsody Club and Online Magazine is proudly covering the upcoming concert (media: #SylvesterKroyherr / Rachel Sandey ) .
+Please stay tuned for more details.